yussifweb/yussifweb-job_agency_ci_v2/readme.rst

 -  Add, Edit, View and Delete Applicants
 -  Applicants Report Page

-This project was bootstrapped by `CodeIgniter <https://codeigniter.com>`_
+This project's was backend was bootstrapped by `CodeIgniter <https://codeigniter.com>`_

 ###################
- Technologies
+Frontend Technologies
 ###################
 - HTML
 - CSS